 “I don’t think I would have done so well in my classes if I wasn’t a part of the basketball team.
-Being on the team game me an incentive to get it done in the classroom, so you can be a part of the team.”
+Being on the team gave me an incentive to get it done in the classroom, so you can be a part of the team.”

 Although she played sports her whole life, Carroll wanted to concentrate on her studies when she enrolled at College of DuPage.
 After attending an open gym session and talking with the coach, Carroll decided to give collegiate basketball a shot.

 “I think if I didn’t play, I would have regretted it.
 Although being a part of a college athletic team was very demanding, it helped me utilize my time wisely.
 Between going to classes, practices, games and even working a couple days a week at Chaparral Fitness, I guess you could say I stayed pretty busy.
 I know that my time to work on my academics was limited due to my jam-packed schedule, so it helped me buckle down and get my work done when I needed to.”

 While at COD, Carroll worked on coursework that she needed to transfer, which she initially did to the University of Illinois at Urbana-Champaign.
 But the large class sizes were not for her.